You Need to Try This 10 Day Taiwan Travel Itinerary

 Day One: Arrival in Taipei

-Taipei is the capital city of Taiwain.
-This huge sprawling city is home to over 6 million people including the metropolis area, making it the 40th most populous city in the world.
-Situated on the northern tip of the Taiwan Island, Taipei has a rather cool climate in the winter for which it is advisable to pack some warm clothing if traveling from Southeast Asia.
+Taipei, situated on the northern tip of Taiwan, is the country’s capital.
+This huge sprawling city is home to over 6 million people making it one of the largest cities in Asia.
+Taipei has a cool climate in the winter.
+It is advisable to pack some warm clothing.

 One of the best ways to soak in the atmosphere of a large city like Taipei is to just wander the streets for a few hours.
 Forget about the maps and the guidebooks, get on your shoes and pull out a camera.
 Taipei is a pretty photogenic city.